stephendanner/my_really_cool_project/readme.txt

 This project is seriously awesome, you guys.

-I just added some more information after the initial commit.
+We added more awesome information after the initial commit.